 In this article, we are going to look at three ways by which we can install any WordPress plugins of our choice.
 These are the only three available ways you can install a WordPress plugin on any self-hosted WordPress blog, they are;

-- Manually installing a WordPress plugin using FTP.
+- I am manually installing a WordPress plugin using FTP.

 1. Using search feature